Abdulwahabb99/Ovarc-frontend-task/README.md

 - **Add Books**: Search and add books to store inventory with pricing
 - **Remove Books**: Delete books from store inventory
 - **Responsive Design**: Works on desktop and mobile devices
->>>>>>> 0a1e6ff (feat : Add authentication and inventory management features with MSW for API mocking.
-Implemented context for user authentication, added protected routes, and created components for adding books and managing inventory.
-Updated README with setup instructions and code review findings.
-Enhanced package dependencies for testing and development.)

 - **State Management**: React Context + useReducer
 - **API Layer**: Centralized client with retry logic